MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSTableServiceMetricDefinition.md

 ```

 ## DESCRIPTION
-Retrieve the metric definitions of Table service
+The **Get-ACSTableServiceMetricDefinition** cmdlet gets the metric definitions of a Table service.

 ## EXAMPLES

 ## PARAMETERS

 ### -AdminUri
-Specifies the link, as a URI, to the service admin.
+Specifies the link, as a URI, to the service administrator.

 ```yaml
 Type: Uri